Antonboom/testifylint/CONTRIBUTING.md

 Create new `TimeCompareTestsGenerator` in `internal/testgen/gen_time_compare.go`.

-See examples in adjacent files.
+See examples in adjacent files, e.g. [internal/testgen/gen_regexp.go](internal/testgen/gen_regexp.go).

-In the first iteration, these can be a very simple tests for debugging checker's proof of concept.
+In the first iteration, these can be a simple tests for debugging checker's proof of concept.
 And after the implementation of the checker, you can add various cycles, variables, etc. to the template.

 `GoldenTemplate` is usually an `ErroredTemplate` with some strings replaced.